 Murfreesboro residents are reminded to ‘Be Counted’ as part of the 2020 Census, a civic duty vital to the community’s financial health and well-being.
 In a year when the coronavirus shuttered businesses and displaced workers, making sure your City receives its proper share of state and federal dollars is more important than ever.

-As of July 8, 2020, Murfreesboro’s self-response rate was 62 percent, and residents are reminded that the census—for the first time ever—can be quickly completed online in minutes.
-Those who fail to respond online, by phone or mail by the end of July will be visited in-person by federal Census takers between Aug.
-11 and Oct 31.
+As of July 19, 2020, Murfreesboro’s self-response rate was 62.2 percent, and residents are reminded that the census—for the first time ever—can be quickly completed online in minutes.
+Those who fail to respond online, by e-mail, phone or mail will be visited in-person by federal Census takers.

 Residents wanting to complete the census questionnaire online but can’t locate their Census ID can go www.my2020census.gov and follow instructions.
 Households can also respond by phone or by mail if they receive a paper questionnaire.
 Watch “Have You Been Counted?,” a CityTV PSA at https://youtu.be/fwty70J9FLk.

 This year’s decennial U.S. census means tens of millions of dollars could be gained for public services such as schools, roads and health clinics for the next decade — if an accurate count is captured of the thousands of new residents that have moved into the community since 2010.